liukonen/WeatherWallpaper.WeatherUnderground/README.md

 # WeatherWallpaper.WeatherUnderground
+## March 2019 API was shut down to non base station owners.
+No longer supported
 Weather Underground Plugin for Weather Wallpaper

-Calls Yahoo Weather Underground API in order to get Weather, SunRise, and Lat Long info You will need a Weather Underground Developer API key in order to use
+Calls  Weather Underground API in order to get Weather, SunRise, and Lat Long info You will need a Weather Underground Developer API key in order to use